ARMmbed/mbed-os-5-docs/docs/refs/api/platform/sleep.md

 ##### Sleep manager

-The sleep manager provides API to control sleep modes.
+The sleep manager provides an API to control sleep modes.
 Deep sleep might introduce some power savings that can affect an application, for instance high speed clock dependent drivers.

-The `DeepSleepLock` class provides RAII object for disabling sleep, or explicit lock/unlock methods.
-To prevent an application from entering deep sleep, invoke `DeepSleepLock()::lock()` method.
+The `DeepSleepLock` class provides an RAII object for disabling sleep, or explicit lock/unlock methods.
+To prevent an application from entering deep sleep, invoke the `DeepSleepLock()::lock()` method.
 As soon as an application is ready for the deep sleep, allow it by invoking the `DeepSleepLock::unlock()` method.

 These Mbed OS drivers contain locking deep sleep:

-- `Ticker`
+- `Ticker`.
-- `Timeout`
+- `Timeout`.
-- `Timer`
+- `Timer`.
-- `SPI`
+- `SPI`.
-- `I2C`
+- `I2C`.
-- `CAN`
+- `CAN`.
-- `SerialBase`
+- `SerialBase`.

 ##### `Sleep Manager` API